VIPP Social determinants of health

 Goal 1: Improve Access to and Utilization of Health care, Including Behavioral Health care

-Most Utahns will need some kind of health care during their life.
+Most Utahns will need some health care during their life.
 Unfortunately, health care is unaffordable for many Utahns.
-Health insurance coverage covers all or some costs of care and protects people from very high expenses.
-People with health insurance are more likely than people without health insurance to regularly visit a primary health care provider and to have routine preventive care.
-Those without health insurance coverage and those who are under-insured often have to delay seeking care and find services difficult to afford.
-Additionally, those living in poverty are at especially high risk for delaying care for conditions that eventually lead to hospitalization.
-Because these delays are associated with longer hospital stays and potentially poorer health outcomes, interventions that reduce delays are especially important.
+Health insurance covers all or some costs of care and protects people from very high expenses.
+People with health insurance are more likely than people without health insurance to visit a primary health care provider regularly and to have routine preventive care.
+Those without health insurance coverage and those underinsured often delay seeking care and find services difficult to afford.
+Additionally, those living in poverty are at exceptionally high risk for delaying care for conditions that eventually lead to hospitalization.
+Because these delays are associated with more extended hospital stays and potentially poorer health outcomes, interventions that reduce delays are significant.

-According to the Centers for Disease Control and Prevention’s technical packages on the prevention of violence, the following are the evidence-based, evidence informed, or promising approaches for increasing access to health care.
-Support policy changes that improve access and utilization of health care, including behavioral health care, early intervention, and health education.
+According to the Centers for Disease Control and Prevention’s technical packages on preventing violence, the following are the evidence-based, evidence-informed, or promising approaches to increasing access to health care.
+Support policy changes that improve health care access and utilization, including behavioral health care, early intervention, and health education.

 Approaches